javidahmed64592/cyber-query-ai/docs/ARCHITECTURE.md

     - Calls `chatbot` to format prompts, sanitizes them, runs LLM calls off the event loop using `run_in_threadpool`, cleans LLM JSON-like text (`clean_json_response`) and validates/parses responses into Pydantic models.

 - `chatbot.py`
-    - `Chatbot` class wraps an `OllamaLLM` LLM and provides prompt templates (via LangChain `PromptTemplate`) for each use case: command generation, script generation, explanations, exploit search.
+    - `Chatbot` class wraps an `OllamaLLM` LLM and provides prompt templates (via LangChain `PromptTemplate`) for each use case: chat assistance, command generation, script generation, explanations, exploit search.
     - Enforces a strict JSON-only response contract in the prompt templates (the LLM is instructed to reply in valid JSON with clearly documented rules).
+    - The `prompt_chat` method supports conversational interactions with full history context for the AI Assistant interface.

 - `helpers.py`
     - Sanitization helpers: `sanitize_text`, `sanitize_dictionary` using `bleach`.